Gabo-Tech/Custom-Quizz/README.md

-Well this is as simple as Another Computer Quiz Open Sourced Game.
+Well this is as simple as Another Computer Quiz Open Sourced Game using the Open Trivia api and also having custom questions.

 ## Getting Started